+Just as the weather causes the color of the pool to change (sunny days make the color of the pool more vivid; cloudy days make the pool look darker), so will large objects that cast shadows near the pool; trees or the house, for example.
 Pool liner replacements are a common operation in many pool rehabilitation projects, as they help to redesign outdated pools and, at the same time, increase their durability.
 In inground pools, on the one hand, the pool liner usually has a shape that adapts to the pool and adheres to the pool walls.
 As has been said, pool lining plays a key role in a number of features of pool operations and maintenance.

 Vinyl pool linings can be repainted with epoxy paints, premium acrylic paints and water-based acrylic paints.
 A PVC coating system is the best option for covering pools with irregular shapes, as well as for renovating prefabricated pools that are characterized by their roundness and irregularity.
 For example, pools that have a vinyl coating also include a layer of foam that acts as a cushion and shock absorber between the liner and the pool wall.
 The good news for homeowners who want to enjoy a summer at the pool is that installing a vinyl pool takes much less time than installing one made of gunite, fiberglass or concrete.